25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Sardines with Chermoula

-Morocco ranks among the world’s top sardine producers, making these fish a coastal staple.
+Morocco ranks among the world’s top sardine producers, making these grilled sardines a coastal staple.
 Fresh sardines get marinated in chermoula—a vibrant mix of parsley, cilantro, garlic, cumin, paprika, and lemon—then grilled over charcoal.
 Another popular preparation stuffs sardines together sandwich-style with chermoula before frying until crispy.

 Seafood Tagine